Biomedical Sciences (M.S.)

 The M.S. in Biomedical Sciences is a 39-hour program for post-baccalaureate academic enhancement designed to:

-A third option (coming soon) will consist of a four-semester distance education program that will include intensive residential labs for anatomy and physiology courses.
-Course offerings through the distance education program will be developed and implemented using online technology through Liberty University Online (LUO) and BlackBoard®.
+- Online Program: four-semester distance education program that will include intensive residential labs for anatomy and physiology courses.
+Course offerings are provided through Liberty University Online (LUO) and BlackBoard®.

 A goal of the School of Health Sciences, and the Department of Biology & Chemistry, is to increase the number of healthcare professionals within the workforce who hold a biblical, Christian Worldview.
 The biblical, Christian worldview speaks to numerous issues in medicine, including beginning-of-life and end-of-life questions.
 In order to equip students to apply biblical principles to medicine, our M.S. program requires a 3-credit course in Biomedical Ethics.